 Quarantine 5% of the messages that appear to be from your domain.com but don't pass DMARC checks.
 Send the daily report to "postmaster@your_domain.com."

 "v=DMARC1; p=quarantine; pct=5; rua=mailto:postmaster@your_domain.com"

 Example TXT record: "Reject message"

 Reject 100% of messages that appear to be from your domain but don't pass DMARC checks.
 Send the daily report to "postmaster@your_domain.com" and "dmarc@your_domain.com."

 "v=DMARC1; p=reject; rua=mailto:postmaster@your_domain.com, mailto:dmarc@your_domain.com"

-Here is an excerpt of a report showing results for messages sent from a couple of IP addresses, one sent directly and the other forwarded.
-Both messages passed:
+Below is part of a report that shows results for messages sent from a two IP addresses.
+One message was sent directly and the other message was forwarded.
+Both messages passed DMARC checks.